nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

 Here are some things to keep in mind after moving from AndroidAPS to Trio 0.5+ in the first 3 hours:

-#### Dynamic ISF
+- **Onboarding Wizard**
+    Take this time to go through the Onboarding Wizard.
+Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on [Facebook](https://facebook.triodocs.org) or [Discord](https://discord.triodocs.org) if you have any questions.
+- **Test Settings**
+    This is a great time to test your settings so you can start fresh on solid footing.
+- **User Interface**
+    Use this time to learn the [User Interface](../../usage/interface.md).
+- **Dynamic ISF**
     Dynamic ISF is disabled for the first **7 days**.

     !!! warning "Dynamic ISF & Closed Loop"
         Trio must be in **Closed Loop** for 7 days in order to enable Dynamic ISF.

-#### Autosens
+- **Autosens**
     Autosens will require **8-24 hours** of data before it starts making adjustments. *You may need to enter carbs and bolus during this time if you aren't already doing so.*

     !!! warning "Initial Limitation with Autosens"
         There's a long standing issue with Autosens where it will likely be stuck at 1 for the first 24 hours when there are carb entries or SMBs.

         - When carb entries or SMBs **are not** present, Autosens will kick in after 8 hours.
         - When carb entries or SMBs **are** present, Autosens will kick in after 24 hours.

         Whether or not to enable SMBs or enter carbs is a personal choice based on what you prioritize in your first 24 hours.

-#### Onboarding Wizard
-Take this time to go through the Onboarding Wizard.
-Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on [Facebook](https://facebook.triodocs.org) or [Discord](https://discord.triodocs.org) if you have any questions.

-#### Test Settings
-This is a great time to test your settings so you can start fresh on solid footing.

-#### New User Interface
-Use this time to learn the [New User Interface](../../usage/interface.md).

-!!! warning "Do not use a pump or cgm simulator"
+!!! danger "Do not use a pump or cgm simulator"
     - Doing so will result in false data being stored and you will have to delete the app with all the data and reinstall before you can use it on a live pump.
     - This will also reset your 7-day waiting period for Dynamic ISF.
     - [More information on simulator use](../settings/devices/pump/?h=simulator#pump-simulator)